Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 add_executable(Lesson1 Source.c)
 ```

 _NOTE: the vigilant reader might have noticed, that we defined a function in a header file just a few lines after explaining how it violates the header/source distinction.
-This server the sole purpose of proving a point in just a moment._
+This serves the sole purpose of proving a point in just a moment._

 Now, if we build this project, this is what we'll see: